 In the past, he served for nine years on the White House Commission on Presidential Scholars; in addition, he has served on the Education Committee of the U.S. National Commission for the United Nations Educational, Scientific, and Cultural Organization (UNESCO); as an advisor to the Middle States Commission on Higher Education regarding reauthorization of the Higher Education Act in Congress; the board of directors of the National Soccer Hall of Fame; and the board of Trustees of Prescott College located in Prescott, Arizona.

-Mr. King received a bachelor of arts degree in 1968 from Trinity College in Hartford, Connecticut, and a Juris Doctor in 1971 from the Vanderbilt University School of Law.
-He is married to Karen, his wife of 36 years, and they have four grown children and one grandchild.
+Mr. King received a Bachelor of Arts degree in 1968 from Trinity College in Hartford, Connecticut, and a Juris Doctor in 1971 from the Vanderbilt University School of Law.
+He is married to Karen, his wife of 38 years.
+They have four grown children and two grandchildren.